TechyHungGar/cronograma/README.md

 Source Code

+->PHP

-->PHP code to view a database of courses offered, and build a personalized schedule for a student.
+->Webpage will build a personalized schedule for a student, based off of courses they completed and courses available to take.

 ->Can make custom schedules with student defined conditions.